fear-the-lord/Drowsiness-Detection/README.md

 ## Working Details:

 The basic thing about drowsiness detection is pretty simple.
 We first detect a face using dlib's frontal face detector.
 Once the face is detected , we try to detect the facial landmarks in the face using the dlib's landmark predictor.
+The landmark predictor returns 68 (x, y) coordinates representing different regions of the face, namely - mouth, left eyebrow, right eyebrow, right eye, left eye, nose and jaw.
 Ofcourse, we don't need all the landmarks, here we need to extract only the eye and the mouth region.

 Now, after extraxting the landmarks we calculate the <b>Eye Aspect Ratio (EAR)</b> as: